 Approved combustible materials.
-Means any material more than five hundredths (0.05) inch in thickness, which burns at a rate of not more than two and one half (2 1/2) inches per minute when subject to the A.S.T.M.(American Society for Testing Materials) standard test for flammability in sheets of six-hundredths (0.06) inch thickness.
+Means any material more than five hundredths (0.05) inch in thickness, which burns at a rate of not more than two and one half (2 1/2) inches per minute when subject to the A.S.T.M.
+(American Society for Testing Materials) standard test for flammability in sheets of six-hundredths (0.06) inch thickness.

 Automobile mart.
-Any building or premises used for dispensing, sale or offering for sale at retail any fossil fuels or other forms of energy that assists automobile movement, having pumps and storage tanks but no repair services; also offering for retail sale convenience items without onsite consumption of food.
+Any building or premises used for dispensing, sale or offering for sale at retail any fossil fuels or other forms of energy that assists automobile movement, having pumps and storage tanks but no repair services; also offering for retail sale convenience items without on- site consumption of food.

 Automobile service and repair shops.
-Any building or premises where automobiles are painted, repaired, rebuilt, reconstructed or stored for compensation.
+Any building or premises where automobiles are painted, repaired, rebuilt, reconstructed, or stored for compensation.

 Automobile service station.
-Any building or premises used for dispensing, sale or offering for sale at retail any automotive fuel or oils fossil fuels or other forms of energy that assists automobile movement, having pumps and storage tanks; also where battery, tire and automotive repair and other similar services are rendered when located wholly within lot lines.
+Any building or premises used for dispensing, sale or offering for sale at retail any automotive fuel or oils fossil fuels or other forms of energy that assists automobile movement, having pumps and storage tanks; also, where the offering for retail sale of convenience items may occur; and battery, tire and automotive repair and other similar services may be rendered when located wholly within lot lines.
 Where such dispensing, sale or offering for sale of any fuels or oils is incidental to the conduct of a public garage, the premises shall be classified as a public garage.
 Does not include automobile or trailer sales lots (new or used) on which such vehicles are parked for purposes of inspection and sale.
+(Amended by Ordinance No 6301 July 23, 2018)